2026 UK Buyer's Guide

 See Acer Aspire 14 AI on Amazon UK

 If you want a Windows machine that gets out of your way and lasts forever on a charge, this is the one.
-The Acer Aspire 14 AI runs an Intel Core Ultra 5 226V (or Core Ultra 7 256V in the higher trim) with Intel Arc graphics and 8GB of vRAM, and it qualifies as a Copilot+ PC thanks to its integrated NPU.
+The Acer Aspire 14 AI runs an Intel Core Ultra 5 226V (or Core Ultra 7 258V in the higher trim) with Intel Arc graphics, and it qualifies as a Copilot+ PC thanks to its integrated NPU (up to 40 TOPS).
 It starts at £699 in the UK, which is genuinely competitive given the spec sheet.

 The Aspire 14 AI's 22+ hour battery life is the headline — and it backs it up.